zzpDavid2/discord_entities/README.md

 - Make sure your bot token is correct in the `.env` file
 - Ensure the bot has the necessary permissions in your Discord server
 - Check that the bot is online in your server's member list
-- For LLM features, ensure you have valid API keys
+- For LLM features, ensure you have valid API keys (global or per-ghost)
-- Use `!ghost-status` to check system status
+- Use `!status` to check system status and ghost configurations
+- Check `ghost_definitions_examples/` for configuration examples